zzzprojects/docs/entityframework-classic.net/pages/getting-started/overview.md

 ## Config Change

-A new library name, a new assembly name, a new public Token!
+A new library name, a new assembly name, a new public token!

 If you are using an existing config file, you will need to change some references: